 Scholarship.
 Leadership.
 Civic Engagement.

-GSP offers service-minded and future community leaders the opportunity to fulfill their dreams, and aid them in preparation as leaders in schools, their homes, churches and communities.
+GSP offers service-minded and future community leaders the opportunity to fulfill their dreams, preparing them as leaders in their homes, schools, churches, and communities.

 - 25 students are selected for the GSP.

 - GSP recipients will receive a $2000 per year award.